CityOfPhiladelphia/standards-docs/site-content/guidelines/design-development/buttons.md

 To use a button on an anchor link, apply the `button` class.
 For consistent alignment across devices and browsers, use the `valign` and `valign-cell` utility classes to wrap the button label.

 The margin classes in the example above `mtm` and `mts` are for in-page placement.
 They are not required.

+Buttons are not required to be nested inside a row and column set, as in the above example, but an enclosing `<div>` is required.

 {{% /accordion %}}

 {{</ accordion-wrap >}}